-The proposed work would take place within the BAE Systems San Diego Ship Repair Inc. (BAE Systems) shipyard and leasehold in San Diego Bay, in the City of San Diego (City), San Diego County, California (Figure 1) at latitude: 32.692449 N, longitude: -117.146548 W. Ocean disposal of the suitable dredged material will occur at the LA-5 ocean dredged material disposal site (LA-5 ODMDS) in the Pacific Ocean, CA 32 36.83' N, -117 20.67' W.
+The proposed work would take place within the BAE Systems San Diego Ship Repair Inc. (BAE Systems) shipyard and leasehold in the BAE industrial shipyard area along the eastern shore area just southwest of the Building 13 Wharf and POSD Ramp Wharf Area (See Figure 1) in San Diego Bay, in the City of San Diego (City), San Diego County, California (See Figure 1) at Latitude: 32.692449 N, Longitude: -117.146548 W. Ocean disposal of the suitable dredged material will occur at the LA-5 ocean dredged material disposal site (LA-5 ODMDS) in the Pacific Ocean, CA 32 36.83' N, -117 20.67' W. Upland disposal of the unsuitable material will occur at a local landfill.

-Activity:
+Activity

-The proposed project would include dredging of approximately 35,100 cubic yards (cy) of sediment material to extend the Pride of San Diego (POSD) Dry Dock sump to the north with ocean and upland disposal.
+The U.S. Army Corps of Engineers (Corps) has previously issued a 30-day public notice on February 17, 2021, to March 18, 2021, and received new information that the dimensions of the project have changed and is therefore reissuing a public notice accounting for the increase in dredging impacts from the revised project.
+The proposed revised project would still include dredging of approximately 35,100 cubic yards (cy) of sediment material to extend the Pride of San Diego (POSD) Dry Dock sump to the north with ocean disposal of suitable dredged material and upland disposal of unsuitable dredged material.
 Extending the sump to the north will eliminate or reduce the need to relocate any vessel moored at the nearby Pier 3 North during the POSD Dry Dock docking and undocking activities.
 Implementation of the proposed project would not change or expand the existing use.
-Dredging at the POSD Dry Dock would not exceed a depth of -70 feet mean lower low water, plus 2 feet of overdredge allowance (1 foot paid and 1 foot unpaid), consistent with depths currently present in the rest of the POSD Dry Dock sump.
+Dredging at the POSD Dry Dock would not exceed a depth of -70 feet mean lower low water, plus 2 feet of over-dredge allowance (1 foot paid and 1 foot unpaid), consistent with depths currently present in the rest of the POSD Dry Dock sump.

-Dredged material ocean disposal has been approved in a Sampling and Analysis Plan (SAPr) as suitable for ocean disposal by the Corps, EPA, USFWS, and the California Regional Water Quality Control Board - San Diego Region with up to 30,800 cy deemed suitable for ocean disposal and proposed to be transported to LA-5 ODMDS with up to 4,300 cy deemed unsuitable for ocean disposal and to be taken to an upland source.
-A portion of the dredging would extend outside of the
+Dredged material ocean disposal has been approved in a Sampling and Analysis Plan (SAPr) as suitable for ocean disposal by the Corps, Environmental Protection Agency (EPA), U.S. Fish and

-U.S. Pierhead line.
+Wildlife Service (USFWS), and the California Regional Water Quality Control Board - San Diego Region (CRWQCB) with up to 30,800 cy deemed suitable for ocean disposal and proposed to be transported to LA-5 ODMDS.
+Dredged material of up to 4,300 cy deemed unsuitable for ocean disposal would be taken to an upland source.
+A portion of the dredging would extend outside of the U.S. Pierhead line shown in Figure 1 but the dredging is 150-200 feet from the Corps Federal channel within San Diego Bay.
+Note that the Pierhead Line documents whether the project falls under California Coastal Commission authority or the Port of San Diego for Coastal Zone Management Act (CZMA) compliance (or both).
 Sediment from the POSD Dry Dock would be disposed at the U.S. Environmental Protection Agency designated LA-5 offshore disposal site and at an approved upland landfill outside the Coastal Zone.

-The project would result in 1.9 acres of temporary dredging and ocean disposal impacts to waters of the United States and deep-water ocean areas with any eelgrass impacts to be mitigated in accordance with the California Eelgrass Mitigation Policy (CEMP).
+The revised project would result in 2.32 acres of dredging impacts (previously was 1.9 acres of dredging impacts) with ocean disposal impacts to waters of the United States and deep-water ocean areas with any eelgrass impacts to be mitigated in accordance with the California Eelgrass Mitigation Policy (CEMP).
 For more information, see the Additional Project Information section below.